nomemory/andreinc-site/_posts/2021-03-07-cars-and-police-a-spring-boot-application-streaming-using-kafka-and-ksqldb.md

 }
 ```

-Everytime the Stream emits a change, I've defined a `Consumer<Row>` that will take care of that event.
+Every time the Stream emits a change, I've defined a `Consumer<Row>` that will take care of that event.

 For example, writing a query for the `carLocations` stream looks like this: